-GSE TrueNorth teams are qualified in the calculation of minimum allowable (critical) component thicknesses for several utilities.
+GSE teams are qualified to calculate minimum allowable (critical) component thicknesses for several utilities.
 Recalculation will often result in a lowering of the critical thickness for a component, extending the life of the component even if the previously calculated wear rate cannot be changed.
-We estimate that the reinspection deferral rate combining new critical thicknesses and optimized wear calculation methods is between 60- 90 percent.
-Previous critical thickness calculations in your program may not be optimized because of:
+We estimate that the reinspection deferral rate combining new critical thicknesses and optimized wear calculation methods is 60- 90 percent.
+Previous critical thickness calculations in your program may not be optimized because of the following:

 - Outdated material allowable stress values: Newer revisions of the ASME B31.1 piping standard have increased the allowable stresses of several common materials used for piping in power plants.
-While safety-related piping is tied to the code by which the plant is licensed, allowable thickness calculations on non-safety related piping components can be performed without a formal code reconciliation.
-While a formal code reconciliation has less of an impact on the FAC program due to small amount of safety-related piping, the impact to other plant programs is significant.
+While safety-related piping is tied to the code the plant is licensed, allowable thickness calculations on non-safety-related piping components can be performed without a formal code reconciliation.
+While a formal code reconciliation has less of an impact on the FAC program due to the small amount of safety-related piping, the impact on other plant programs is significant.